 - Must be a minimum of 23 years old.

-RELAY provides free ride service to you to and from the truck so you don’t have to worry about it.
+RELAY provides a free ride service for you to get to and from the truck so you don’t have to worry about it.
 Simply Request a Ride directly from the app after you’ve accepted a RELAY move.

 For your benefit, RELAY does not allow 1099 contractors as we believe drivers should be properly classified.
 All drivers are employed as W2.